 The player must have a secure HTTPS URL to make sure your content is safe.

-In addition to the stream URL, you have to provide a detailed MIME type for the video, using the format outlined in RFC 6381 – Codecs and Profiles parameter for bucket media types and RFC 4337 – MIME type registration for MPEG-4 (these are web standards).
+In this part, you have to provide a detailed MIME type for the video, using the format outlined in RFC 6381 – Codecs and Profiles parameter for bucket media types and RFC 4337 – MIME type registration for MPEG-4 (these are web standards).